elunna/nerfhack-changelog/README.md

 ## QUALITY OF LIFE FEATURES

-* Removed the quest turn limit (Un)
-* Players can enter the quest as soon as they reach level XL 10 (Un)
 * Chaotics do not get alignment penalties for angering peacefuls (xnh)
 * Don't livelog events in explore mode
 * Running and traveling no longer pushes boulders (xnh)